Translate

 ZH803/124 F/A2 800Sqn.

-This aircraft has become G-RNFA, owned by Fly Harrier Ltd.
+This aircraft has been re-registered as G-RNFA, owned by Fly Harrier Ltd.

 It arrived at RAF St Athen from RNAS Culdrose, where it had been used at the School of Flight Deck Operations (RN SFDO).
 Maybe one day we will see it fly again?